-1. A CCP shall at all times have access to adequate liquidity to perform its services and activities.
+A CCP shall at all times have access to adequate liquidity to perform its services and activities.
 To that end, it shall obtain the necessary credit lines or similar arrangements to cover its liquidity needs in case the financial resources at its disposal are not immediately available.
 A clearing member, parent undertaking or subsidiary of that clearing member together shall not provide more than 25 % of the credit lines needed by the CCP.

-A CCP shall measure on a daily basis its potential liquidity needs.
+A CCP shall measure, on a daily basis, its potential liquidity needs.
 It shall take into account the liquidity risk generated by the default of at least the two clearing members to which it has the largest exposures.

-2. In order to ensure consistent application of this Article, ESMA shall, after consulting the relevant authorities and the members of the ESCB, develop draft regulatory technical standards specifying the framework for managing the CCP's liquidity risk referred to in paragraph 1 that the CCP shall withstand.
+2. In order to ensure consistent application of this Article, ESMA shall, after consulting the relevant authorities and the members of the ESCB, develop draft regulatory technical standards specifying the framework for managing the liquidity risk that CCPs are to withstand in accordance with paragraph 1.